sagedemage/setup_kubernetes_cluster/README.md

 minikube start
 ```

-Start a minikube cluster using VirtualBox
+Start a minikube cluster using Docker
 ```
-minikube start --driver=qemu2
+minikube start --driver=docker
 ```

 ## Add your user to docker group